 - Social Worker (*provided salary funded by INAC program)

 - Fisheries Officer

 - Video Lottery Operator

 - Store Clerk

-Employees who are hired on contract, on a project basis, for profit related services, who’s source of funds is from a source other than AANDC or from an AANDC program that is ineligible, are all considered ineligible employees.
+Employees who are hired on contract, on a project basis, for profit related services, who’s source of funds is from a source other than INAC or from an INAC program that is ineligible, are all considered ineligible employees.
 (For more information, see definition of eligible employee in Appendix 1 above).

-3. How are the different parts calculated to come up with the amount AANDC provides for Band Employee Benefits?
+3. How are the different parts calculated to come up with the amount INAC provides for Employee Benefits?

 The department may contribute toward private pension plans, Canada/Quebec Pension Plan, underwriter fees/administrative costs, and non-statutory benefit plans.
 (See Program Overview section for information on funding levels.)

 For example, if 10 or more eligible employees: